hmans/composer-suite/packages/shadenfreude/README.md

 ## Introduction

-Shadenfreude is a library for programmatically creating [Three.js] shaders assembled from a graph of nodes, each implementing a small unit of functionality.
-You've probably seen graphical node shader editors -- it's just like those, but in code!
+Creating shaders from node graphs is fun -- users of engines like Unity or Unreal Engine do it all the time!
+Shadenfreude aims at providing a node-based shader composition experience from a code-first perspective, designed for use with [Three.js].

+Instead of clicking your way through an editor, saving the generated shader, and hoping it will load correctly into your application, with Shadenfreude, _you just write code_; Shadenfreude makes this as pleasant an experience as possible.

 > **EARLY DAYS WARNING! ⚠️**
 > This library is very extremely new.
 I'd love for you to give it a go and maybe provide some feedback, but I would currently recommend **strongly** against using it in any sort of production project, unless you're ready and willing to keep up with the changes every release. **Use at your own risk.**

 ## Features

-- Rapidly create complex Three.js shaders using a library of ready-to-use nodes, or add your own!
+- Rapidly create complex [Three.js] shaders using a library of ready-to-use nodes, or add your own!
-- Use it with plain [Three.js] or any framework or library that uses it, including [react-three-fiber]!
+- Nodes are just plain JavaScript objects, and they can implement anything from tiny pieces of processing, up to big monolithic behemoths of shader code!
+- Use all the language tools you already know to wrap individual branches into reusable, distributable components!
-- Developed in Typescript, with fantastic type support!
+- Developed in Typescript, with fantastic type support out of the box!

 Shadenfreude also has a couple of non-features:

 - It does not provide a full node-based reimplementation of Three.js' built-in materials.
-- It does not provide a graphical shader node editing environment, and instead aims for a pure, joyful code-first experience.
+- It does not provide a graphical shader node editing environment, and does not aim to do this in the future, even though such a tool could probably be built on top of it.
+Shadenfreude's main focus is on providing a great, joyful code-first experience.

 ## Examples & Sandboxes